torinmb/mediapipe-touchdesigner/README.md

 8. Edit the url and replace the port number with 5173, so for example replace `localhost:3001` with `localhost:5173`

 Chrome will now load the page from yarn dev, while still communicating with TouchDesigner via websockets.
 Note that parameter changes you make in TouchDesigner will not be reflected in the web page unless you repeat the steps to copy the url.

+If you press F12 to open the Chrome Developer Tools you can start digging into the console to see error messages.

 ## Build
 ``` yarn build ```